acCyz/acCyz/README.md

 - ⚡ Fun fact: ...
 -->
-Here is aCcyz, currently a graduate student in the Department of Computer Science at Tongji University. dabble in: knowledge graph, knowledge representation learning, and recommendation algorithms based on knowledge graph
+Here is aCcyz, currently a graduate student in the Department of Computer Science at Tongji University.
+Dabble in: knowledge graph, knowledge representation learning, and recommendation algorithms based on knowledge graph

 This is my repository for some projects and notes.